Cities in Flight: A Life for the Stars

 In the period in between the first and second parts, the Cold War ended with the peaceful merging of the Eastern and Western blocs into a single, planet-wide Soviet-ruled dictatorship, which hardly made any perceptible change, as the West's political system had already become virtually identical with the Soviet one.
 However, this dictatorial power was broken by the spindizzy drive which becomes more efficient as more mass is affected, so that dissidents and malcontents have an easy way of escaping and going off into space.
 First factories, then eventually whole cities migrate from the economically depressed Earth in search of work; these space-wandering cities are called Okies.

 A Life for the Stars (1962) is a bildungsroman describing the adventures of sixteen-year-old Chris deFord, born when the above process of migration had already been going on for a considerable time.
-When Chris goes to watch the imminent departure of Scranton, Pennsylvania, he is kidnapped and brought with it.
+When Chris goes to watch the imminent departure of Scranton, Pennsylvania, he is seized by a press gang and brought with it.

 After several adventures, Chris is fortunate to be transferred to the much more prosperous New York (or at least the Manhattan portion of it), a major "Okie" city under Mayor John Amalfi.
 Scranton is run by the city manager rather than its figurehead mayor.
 When the two cities meet again and come into conflict over Scranton's bungling of a job, Chris is able to convince an influential friend in his old city to depose the city manager and end the conflict.
-Impressed, Amalfi elevates him to the newly created position of city manager of New York and gives him the status of resident rather than passenger (and thus entitled to anti-agathic drugs).
+Impressed, Amalfi elevates him to the newly created position of city manager of New York and changes his status from passenger to resident (which entitles him to anti-agathic drugs).